-As a performer Amy has appeared at venues and festivals including: The Royal Exchange Theatre, The International Anthony Burgess Foundation (Manchester), The Arnolfini Gallery (Bristol), Free Verse Poetry Book Fair, Rich Mix (London), Cardiff Poetry Experiment, Aberystwyth Arts Centre and the Bodmin Moor Poetry Festival (Cornwall).
+As a performer Amy has appeared at venues and festivals including: The Royal Exchange Theatre, The International Anthony Burgess Foundation, The Arnolfini Gallery (Bristol), Free Verse Poetry Book Fair, Cardiff Poetry Experiment, Aberystwyth Arts Centre and the Bodmin Moor Poetry Festival (Cornwall).
 Her poetry has been anthologised by Bloodaxe, Eyewear, Salt and Viking.
 Amy's current projects include a collection of poetry titled 'Propositions' and a series of performance texts.

 Awards and Prizes